 How does the SSL installation process work?

-When you purchase an SSL from Volusion, there is no installation fee and the SSL will be installed for your domain within 3-5 business days.
+If you purchase an SSL from Volusion, there is no installation fee and the SSL will be installed for your domain within 3-5 business days.

 When you purchase your SSL, make sure to enter the same information (domain name, email address, etc.) that you used to open your hosting plan.
 If the information doesn’t match, the SSL cannot be applied to the correct account.